Anjana984/Java-Student-Database-Mini-Project/README.md

 Academic mini project for the course module IT 3003

- Clone the project or copy paste the code in ypur IDE
+ 1.Clone the project or copy paste the code in ypur IDE
 ----------------------------------------------

- Creating Data Base
+ 2.Creating Data Base
 ----------------------------------------------

 **Connect to your phpMyAdmin and create new database named 'testdb'**